B-McDonnell/autopi/docs/web/database/admin.md

 # Entering `psql`
-Run `sudo docker exec -it autopi_db psql -U autopi -d autopi`
+Run `sudo docker-compose exec db psql -U autopi -d autopi`

-# Automation
+# Automated administration
-Some administration is automated.

 All timestamps are created and update automatically, and should never need to be written directly.

 There are `CASCADE` deletion rules set so that a Raspberry Pi's deletion removes its warnings and a user's deletion removes their Raspberry Pis.